Getting your money to work for you

 I eventually settled on the portfolio mix of the following:

-Quick useful facts:
+Other quick useful facts:

 Note: The ISA wrapper protects the gains from being taxed.
 If you earn <£45,000, you have a £1000 allowance before you are taxed on your gains from interest.
 If you earn >£45,000, then this allowance is reduced to £500*.

 If you are a UK citizen, then you will want to consider a Lifetime ISA (LISA), where the government will add an additional 25% per year to your savings.
+You can read more about it here.

 1.)
 You put £500 a month into savings (As you get older this will likely be higher)